ssyuen/Note/.github/PULL_REQUEST_TEMPLATE.md

 resolves a feature request, be sure to link to that issue.

 A pull request that doesn't explain **why** the change was made has a much lower chance of being accepted.
+Write Below:

 ## Types of Changes